HTTP Trace for Practical API Debugging

 Intermittent Failures

 When requests fail randomly, enable continuous tracing and filter by status code.
-Look for patterns: failures correlating with specific servers (check the response Server header), time of day, or request size.
+Look for patterns: failures correlating with specific servers, time of day, or request size.

 HTTP Trace Tool for Windows